The Balance Sheet: A Snapshot of Financial Position

 Purpose

-• To provide a snapshot of the business’s financial position at a specific date.
+• To present a company’s financial position at a specific date.

 2. Components of a Balance Sheet